TaTooKa/microfate/docs/source/pages/aspects.rst

 Aspects
 =======

+Aspects in microFATE work just like in Fate Core (see `Aspects <https://fate-srd.com/fate-core/types-aspects>`_ in the SRD).

 Starting Player Characters have 5 Aspects.
 Their types can vary from game to game, but usually they are: